aaronjamesyoung/spammer-killer/Readme.md

 ## That's it?

 Yep.
-And I'd say it's 99% effective.
-Remember that it won't stop real people writing spammy comments on your blog, but it's pretty good at getting the bulk of the spam.
+And I'd say it's 99% effective, although I have no real data to back me up on that.
+Do remember that it won't stop real people writing spammy comments on your blog, but it's pretty good at getting the bulk of the spam.

 Enjoy!